 For these reasons, we never recommend starting work before consulting with the THC.

 Q. I already completed my project.
 Can I still apply?

 A. In most cases, no. Applications must be submitted before completion of the project (or any major part of it).
 If you have questions about your eligibility, contact us for more information.

 Q. What are the differences between the federal and state tax credit programs?

-A. The standards for architectrual preservation are the same for both programs, and we encourage concurrent application to both.
+A. The standards for architectural preservation are the same for both programs, and we encourage concurrent application to both.
 However, there are many differences in eligibility requirements, financial details, etc. Please see our comparison chart for more information.
-Also note that the state tax credit is now available to non-profits.
-This takes effect for projects completed after January 1, 2016.
+Also note that the state tax credit is available to non-profits as of January 1, 2016.

 Q. What building uses are acceptable for a tax credit project?
 How can I find out if my proposed use will be eligible?

 A. For either the state or the federal credit, properties may be repurposed for a primarily income-producing use.
 Common uses include rental apartments, business offices, hotels, restaurants, and retail.
 For the federal credit, the property must be at least 51 percent income-producing, and credits are only available for work completed on the income-producing portion of the property.

 For the state credit, properties may also be used by official non-profit organizations, such as churches, museums, arts centers, etc.